Haptography: Capturing and recreating the rich feel of real surfaces

 The primary hypothesis of this research is that the feel of tool-mediated contact with real and virtual objects is directly governed by the high-frequency accelerations that occur during the interaction, as opposed to the low-frequency impedance of the contact.
 Building on our knowledge of the human haptic sensory system, our approach uses measurement-based mathematical modeling to derive perceptually relevant haptic surface models and dynamically robust haptic display paradigms, which have been tested via both experimental validation and human-subject studies.

-During rendering, the user's force and speed are measured.
-We then derive a new texture model at each time step using bilinear interpolation of the models adjacent to the user's current force and speed.
-We push white Gaussian noise through the models and use the output to drive a voice-coil actuator attached to the stylus, which in turn transmits the vibrations to the user's hand.
+During rendering, we derive a new texture model at each time step using measurements of the user's force and speed.
+We then determine which triangle contains the user's current force-speed point and interpolate between the three models at the vertices of that triangle using Barycentric coordinates.
+We push white Gaussian noise through the interpolated model and use the output to drive a voice-coil actuator attached to the stylus, which in turn transmits the vibrations to the user's hand.

 N. Landin, J. M. Romano, W. McMahan, and K. J. Kuchenbecker.
 Dimensional reduction of high-frequency accelerations for haptic rendering.
 In Proceedings of the 2010 International Conference on Haptics, pages 79-86, 2010.